appitiza/workmanager/README.md

 ### Project creation in firebase
 **Sptep 1.** Create a project in Firebase [Link](https://firebase.google.com/docs/firestore/quickstart")

-**Sptep 2.** Provide  details like Packagename,SHA1 etc to configure
+**Sptep 2.** Provide  details like Package name,SHA1 etc to configure

-**Sptep 2.** On completing step2,a file named `google-services.json`.Download this file and add to the app folder.With this process your done with configuring firebase.
+**Sptep 2.** On completing step2,a file named `google-services.json`.Download this file and add to the app folder.
+With this process, you are done with configuration.

 ### Push Notification in serverless application

-Since we don't have a server to handle push notification, We are going to develop a cloud function and host them in Googe cloud functions.On hosting you can view them on your firebase console.
+Since we don't have a server to handle push notification, We are going to develop a cloud function and host them in Googe cloud functions.
+On hosting you can view them on your firebase console.
-To start with,you need to install Nodejs in your local system.With help of nodejs framework and firebase tool, you need to create a cloud function.On completeing this process you can upload it on to firebase cloud function.I have kept everything simple in here.The logic is quite simple, We have a collection(For the time being let us assume collection to be a table) named Notification.Whenever there is an entry in notification collection, we need to trigger our cloud function.This cloud function will send the push notification.
+To start with, you need to install Nodejs on your local system.
+With help of nodejs framework and firebase tool, you need to create a cloud function.
+On completing this process you can upload it on to firebase cloud function.
+I have kept everything simple in here.
+The logic is quite simple, We have a collection(For the time being let us assume collection to be a table) named Notification.
+Whenever there is an entry in notification collection, we need to trigger our cloud function.
+This cloud function will send the push notification.

 **Step 1.** Install node.js in your local system [ Click Here to download Nodejs](https://nodejs.org/en/")